Action/emotion

-Dreaming about challenges may reflect personal growth opportunities and inner conflicts.
+Dreaming about a challenge may reflect internal conflicts or personal growth opportunities.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →